Cumbria Women cricket team: History

 Cumbria Women's first recorded match was against Scotland Women in 2000, which they lost by 10 wickets.
 The following year, Cumbria joined the Emerging Counties competition, which acted as a feeder competition for the Women's County Championship, in which they competed for three seasons before joining its successor, the County Challenge Cup.
 Since then, in the Challenge Cup and when they joined the County Championship proper in 2008, Cumbria Women have remained in the bottom tier of competition.
 They also joined the Women's Twenty20 Cup for its inaugural year in 2009, and again have been consistently in the lowest division.
 They achieved one of their best finishes in 2019, finishing 2nd in Division 3C with 3 victories.
 In 2021, they competed in the North Group of the Twenty20 Cup, finishing bottom with no victories.
-They again finished bottom of their group in the 2022 Women's Twenty20 Cup.
+They again finished bottom of their group in the 2022 and 2023 Twenty20 Cups.
+In 2024, the side finished 7th in their group in the Twenty20 Cup.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season.